 When I was a little girl, the ushers would walk up and down the aisles looking for people sneaking candy in church.
-Children would be forced to spit it out immediately, if caught in the act.
-Do it discretely.
-That’s when we learned how to eat discretely.
+If caught in the act, children would be forced to spit it out immediately.
+That’s when and where learned how to eat discretely.
 Not in class.
 In church.

 We ate so much candy, rules were created.
 Gum chewing was the greatest sin.
 Teens would chew gum and place it under the pew.
 Then, children would scratch the chewed gum off and place it in their mouths.
 If caught in this act, you were made into a laughing sport and everyone crossed their fingers and whispered cooties.
 This only lead to someone being escorted out of the service to be spanked.